Showing all 31 results

 Cilantro, Standby (Organic)$3.50–$20.00

-Very hardy & slow bolting.
+A must-have in the herb garden!
+Its bright flavor freshens up any meal and is essential in many cuisines worldwide – especially Latin American, Middle Eastern, Southeast and South Asian.
+Very hardy and slow bolting.
 Excellent for sowing in the late fall for winter leaf harvest or early yield of seeds the following year.
 Seeds have an excellent strong, lime-like flavor.
-Bred by Tim Peters of Peters Seed & Research, in Riddle, Oregon.
+Bred by Tim Peters of Peters Seed and Research, in Riddle, Oregon.

 Clary Sage (Organic)$3.25–$20.00